Skip to content

 Terminal window

-wh thing head
+wh thing list

 Structured output for scripts and agents: